Enhanced negative capacitance in La-doped Pb(Zr$_{0.4}$Ti$_{0.6}$)O$_3$ ferroelectric capacitor from tuning of bias voltage pulse: Conclusion

 \section{Conclusion}

 In conclusion, this work indicates a correlation among bias votage pulse profile (ampitude and timescale), domain-wall density during switching, domain switching mechanism, shape of the ferroelectric hysteresis loop, and transient negative capacitance.
-We observe that when bias voltage pulse profile induces the ferroelectric domain switching following the intrinsic domain switching kinetics, it yields maximum specific negative capacitance due to maximization of domain wall density during the ``switching" process.
+When the bias voltage pulse profile induces ferroelectric domain switching with maximization of domain-wall length during the ``switching" process, the specific negative capacitance maximizes.
 The corresponding ferroelectric hysteresis loop exhibits minimum radius of curvature at coercive voltage.
-The intrinsic domain switching kinetics of the ferroelectric system is governed by both the intrinsic energy landscape associated with the structural transition as well as the extrinsic effects such as defect density driven nucleation and growth kinetics.
+The switching kinetics of the ferroelectric system is governed by both the free energy landscape associated with the structural transition as well as the extrinsic effects such as defect density driven nucleation and growth kinetics.
 This observation could be utilized to stabilize the ``optimum" domain-domain-wall configuration in a ferroelectric/dielectric heterostructure to maximize the static negative capacitance which would have important ramifications for negative capacitance based devices.
+In fact, it is possible to use the observed differential voltage amplification across the dielectric capacitor for specific applications.
+Although, the amplification too has been observed across a specific timescale, it can be utilized in different sensor circuits for improving the sensitivity across a timescale of importance.
+Moreover, since the timescale of observing maximum differential voltage amplification is related to the timescale of ferroelectric domain switching which, in turn, depends on the nucleation and growth kinetics, it is possible to tune the timescale by controlling the defect density, i.e., density of the nucleation centers.
+Therefore, tuning of timescale of observing maximum differential voltage amplification via defect density in the ferroelectric capacitor could open a new possibility of applications.
+Interestingly, it has been shown \cite{Graf} very recently that the voltage amplification could be associated with stronger electrostrictive effect in the dielectric capacitor.
+This, in turn, too could have application potential.
+It is also important to mention that since the epitaxial thin films of the most widely studied and used ferroelectric compound with two different crystallographic orientations containing different extent of epitaxial strain exhibit identical features repeatedly, these key features – outlined above – appear to be robust and applicable for all the proper ferroelectric systems.
+Verification in improper ferroelectric systems, of course, is necessary which will be taken up in near future. \\